Singapore Travel Packages

 Must Know Before You Travel to Singapore

-• Singapore Tourist Pass (STP): It is a special EZ-Link stored-value card allowing unlimited travel in MRT and Bus for one, two, and three days.
-It can be bought at TransitLink Ticket Office at selected MRT stations.
+• Singapore Tourist Pass (STP): This is a special EZ-Link stored-value card that allows unlimited travel in MRT, LRT and Bus for one, two, and three days.
+It can be bought at the TransitLink Ticket Office at selected MRT stations.
+It can also be bought online at https://thesingaporetouristpass.com.sg/type-of-passes/

 • Children above 0.9m in height and below 7 years can travel free on MRT and bus.
 Apply for a Child Concession Card at TransitLink Ticket Offices.